ktor-doc-jp/ktor-doc-jp/pages/servers/engine.md

 ### Use automatic reloading

-Ktor can automatically reload application when changes to class files are detected, i.e. when you build the Application.
+Ktor can automatically reload the application when changes to the class files are detected, i.e. when you build the Application.
 Enable this feature by adding `watch` configuration to `application.conf`:

 ```groovy